 The classpath-local URI of the template to invoke.

 Enterprise Integration Patterns (EIP)s can be used to break the integration issues into smaller pieces and create them using standardized graphics.
 Even a non-technical person can understand the models easily.
-With the help of EIPs, Apache Camel reduces the gap between implementation and modelling.
+With the help of EIPs, Apache Camel reduces the gap between implementation and modeling.
 There is a relationship between Apache Camels EIP and the DSL models.

 CamelContext offers access to all other services in Apache Camel.
 The CamelContext is the Apache Camels runtime system that connects various concepts such as endpoints, components, or routes.